The Importance of Consent

 - Consent shall not be deemed or construed to mean the failure by the victim to offer

 - Consent is a process: if you want to move to the next level of sexual intimacy, ask.

 - Consent is never implied and cannot be assumed, even in the context of a relationship.
 Just because you are in a relationship does not mean that you have permission to have sex with your partner.

-A person who is incapacitated by alcohol or other drugs cannot legally give consent.
+A person who is incapacitated by alcohol or other drugs cannot give consent.
 If you're too drunk to make decisions and communicate with your partner, you're too drunk to consent.